Leilani Kai

-Patty Seymour (born January 23 1957) is an American retired professional wrestler, best known by her ring name Leilani Kai.
+Patty Seymour (born January 23, 1960) is an American retired professional wrestler, best known by her ring name Leilani Kai.
 She is best known for her work in All Japan Women's Pro Wrestling (AJW) and the World Wrestling Federation (WWF) from the 1980s to the 1990s.
-She is currently signed to the World Wrestling Entertainment (WWE) under a legends contract.
+She is currently signed to World Wrestling Entertainment (WWE) under a legends contract.